Thonyvb/cheapest-hotel-search/README.md

-# Hotels java
+# Cheapeast hotels search using java
-Thoughtworks Interview
+Project for entry level interview

+## About the project:

 HOTEL RESERVATION PROBLEM